NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 -----

-## Instanciation of Assay Pattern
+## Measurement Example KG of the Assay Pattern
 Lars Vogt and Tobias Kuhn demonstrate the use of the OBO assay pattern within a grander research context as follows (cited from their preprint [DOI:10.13140/RG.2.2.13742.59203](http://doi.org/10.13140/RG.2.2.13742.59203), p.8):
 ![measurement process pattern example](images/Fig4_10.13140_RG.2.2.13742.59203.png)

  > Figure 3: A detailed machine-actionable representation of the metadata relating to a weight measurement datum documented as an RDF ABox graph.
 The representation takes the form of an ABox semantic graph following the RDF syntax.
 The graph documents a mass measurement process using a balance.
 It relates an instance of mass measurement assay (OBI:0000445) with instances of various other classes from different ontologies, specifying who conducted the measurement, where and when it took place, following which protocol and using which device (i.e., balance).
 The graph furthermore specifies the particular material entity that served as subject and thus as input of the measurement process (i.e., ‘objectX’), and it specifies the data that is the output of the observation, which is contained in a particular weight measurement assertion.

-## OBO Quality & Quantity Pattern
+## Quality & Quantity Pattern
 ![measurement process pattern example](images/data_john_mass.png) Since we are reusing OBO ontologies and their patterns, we also try to reuse OBI's way of modeling [data and values](https://github.com/obi-ontology/obi/wiki/Data-and-Values).
 Please read their documentation for more background.
  Using this OBI pattern allows us to differentiate data values of qualities (aka attributes) of a material entity, such as the spectroscope or sample, into data values that represent settings and those that represent measurements.
 From a data repository use case perspective, we might not need this fine-grained approach and defining qualities/attributes and their value specifications might suffice.
 Yet in order to allow the integration of VIBSO in Electronic Lab Notebooks, such a differentiation will most likely be very useful.